Speciesism: Anti-speciesism movement

-Social psychology and relationship with other prejudices
+Social psychology

-Scholars including philosopher Peter Singer and botanist Brent Mishler have argued that speciesism is analogous to racism, the belief that some human races are superior to others.
+Scholars including philosopher Peter Singer and botanist Brent Mishler have compared speciesism with racism and sexism, arguing that all three involve giving unequal moral weight to individuals on the basis of group membership.
+Critics of the comparison argue that racism and sexism concern relations among human beings and differ in important ways from moral claims about nonhuman animals.

-In the 2019 book Why We Love and Exploit Animals, Kristof Dhont, Gordon Hodson, Ana C. Leite, and Alina Salmen reveal the psychological connections between speciesism and other prejudices such as racism and sexism.
-Marjetka Golež Kaučič connects racism and speciesism saying that discriminations based on race and species are strongly interrelated, with human rights providing the legal ground for the development of the animal rights.
-Kaučič further argues that racism and speciesism are further connected to issues of freedom, both collective and individual.
+In the 2019 book Why We Love and Exploit Animals, Kristof Dhont, Gordon Hodson, Ana C. Leite, and Alina Salmen discuss psychological links between speciesism and other prejudices such as racism and sexism.
+Marjetka Golež Kaučič connects racism and speciesism, arguing that discrimination based on race and species is strongly interrelated and that human-rights discourse has provided part of the legal background for the development of animal-rights arguments.
+Kaučič further argues that racism and speciesism are connected to questions of freedom, both collective and individual.

-In one study, 242 participants responded to questions on the Speciesism Scale, and those who scored higher on this scale scored higher on racism, sexism, and homophobia scales.
-Other studies suggest that those who support animal exploitation also tend to endorse racist and sexist views, furthering the beliefs in human supremacy and group dominance in order to justify systems of inequality and oppression.
-It is suggested that the connection rests in the ideology of social dominance.
+In one study, 242 participants completed the Speciesism Scale; higher scores on this scale were associated with higher scores on measures of racism, sexism and homophobia.
+Other studies have found associations between support for animal exploitation and endorsement of racist or sexist views.
+Researchers have suggested that these relationships may be partly explained by social dominance orientation.

-Psychologists have also considered examining speciesism as a specific psychological construct or attitude (as opposed to speciesism as a philosophy), which was achieved using a specifically designed Likert scale.
-Studies have found that speciesism is a stable construct that differs amongst personalities and correlates with other variables.
-For example, speciesism has been found to have a weak positive correlation with homophobia and right-wing authoritarianism, as well as slightly stronger correlations with political conservatism, racism and system justification.
-Moderate positive correlations were found with social dominance orientation and sexism.
-Social dominance orientation was theorised to be underpinning most of the correlations; controlling for social dominance orientation reduces all correlations substantially and renders many statistically insignificant.
-Speciesism likewise predicts levels of prosociality toward animals and behavioural food choices.
+Psychologists have also studied speciesism as a measurable attitude, using Likert-scale instruments.
+These studies have found that speciesism is a relatively stable construct, varies between individuals, and correlates with political and personality variables.
+Speciesism has been reported to show weak positive correlations with homophobia and right-wing authoritarianism, and somewhat stronger correlations with political conservatism, racism and system justification.
+Moderate positive correlations have been found with social dominance orientation and sexism.
+Social dominance orientation has been proposed as an underlying factor in many of these correlations; controlling for it reduces all correlations substantially and makes many statistically insignificant.
+Speciesism has also been found to predict levels of prosociality toward animals and food choices.